SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     :param dict biographicData: The enrollment biographic data.
     :param dict documentData: The enrollment biometric data.
     :param string transactionID: The client generated transactionID.
-    :return: a status indicating success or error.
+    :return: a status indicating success or error and in case of success the enrollment ID.

 .. py:function:: readEnrollment(enrollmentID, attributes, transactionID)
     :noindex: